pfeilbr/stackery-playground/README.md

 ## Comments (as of 2019-10-09)

 * competes with [serverless dashboard](https://serverless.com/dashboard/).  many of the same features.  secrets service, environment management, team/collaboration support
 * says it supports serverless framework (serverless.yml), but SAM seems to be the first class citizen.
+SAM since its based on CF, lags behind in feature support over serverless.
+Serverless fills the gaps with custom plugins.
 * installs a stack (roles, buckets, CodeBuild project, lambdas, SNS topics, etc.) into your account to link your aws account to the stackery SaaS service.
 * the stackery cli feels heavy due to the number of flags and arguments you need to supply.  e.g. always specifying env and aws profile.
 * documentation feels a bit all over the place.  this may be because the tool doesn't have strong opinions and is favoring flexibility.